JaycHub/AzureIoTHub/README.md

 9. Enjoy!

 # To do:
-1. auto delete the device from Azure IoT hub when it is removed from the gateway things list
+1. auto delete the device from Azure IoT hub when it is removed from the gateway's things list
 2. add option to create a digital twin
-3.